 It is ok to eat out once in a while, just plan for it in the budget and of course seek ways to save on the bill.
 Check out my tips for ways to save at restaurants.

 Even if it is just a week at a time to plan your meals, it can save you money and time too!
 Meal planning means, no more figuring out what is for dinner last minute.
 Make your grocery store run only once a week to avoid those extra costs as well.
 On that last minute run for just milk or eggs you are bound to purchase other things that are not budgeted for.
 Make a list and stick to it.
-And if a full out meal plan seems daunting- try “batch cooking” to start, something like my cooking ground beef in the crock-pot. < Life changing hack here!
+And if a full-out meal plan seems daunting- try “batch cooking” to start, something like my cooking ground beef in the crock-pot. < Life changing hack here!
+Having the meat cooked or veggies pre-chopped helps get dinner on the table faster.

 Downsize Your Car